Top Authentic Things to Do in Hanoi for Tourists (2025 Guide)

 ▶️✈️More information: How to get to Vietnam?

-Once at the airport, you have several options to get out of there, such as taking a number 86 bus, using the Grab/Be shuttle service for between 10 and 20 euros, depending on the weather conditions, or taking a taxi for an approximate cost of 20 - 30 euros.
+Once at the airport, you have several options to get out of there, such as taking a number 86 bus, using the Grab/Be shuttle service for between 10 and 20 dollars, depending on the weather conditions, or taking a taxi for an approximate cost of 20 - 30 dollars.
 Download the app here: Grab App

 💡Good to know: "Another thing to keep in mind if you are considering Vietjet, a low-cost airline, you may experience some inconveniences like delays, cancellations, or problems with luggage, etc." – Hien Pham